yugabyte/yugabyte-db/docs/content/stable/develop/multi-cloud/multicloud-migration.md

 ### Bootstrap the new universe

-After the GCP universe has been set up, you need to populate the data from your AWS universe.
+Now that the GCP universe has been set up, you need to populate the data from your AWS universe.
 This is typically referred to as **Bootstrapping**.

 {{<tip title="More Details">}}
 For detailed instructions, see [Bootstrap a target universe](../../../deploy/multi-dc/async-replication/#bootstrap-a-target-universe).